pmem/kvdk/doc/user_doc.md

 }
 ```

-## Reads and Writes on a Named Collection
+## Reads and Writes in a Named Collection

-A KVDK instance provides SGet, SSet, SDelete methods to query/modify/delete sorted entries in the database.
+A KVDK instance provides SGet, SSet, SDelete methods to query/modify/delete sorted entries.

 The following code performs a series of SGet, SSet and SDelete operations, which also initialize a named collection implicitly.